 Every so often, the DSM is updated, as knowledge about psychiatric conditions grows and our understanding deepens.
 The manic depression of one era later becomes bipolar disorder I, bipolar disorder II, and other more specific conditions with more refined criteria.4 Because the DSM is created by human beings, pooling their knowledge and making judgments, social beliefs and attitudes can change the DSM, too.
 For example, homosexuality was listed as a mental illness in the DSM-II, but disappeared from the pages of later editions.5

 The last major revision of the DSM criteria was published in 1994 (DSM-IV), with some additions to descriptive text in 2000.
-(The “text revised” version that’s been in use since then is known as the DSM-IV-TR.1) The publication of the fifth edition (DSM-5) is expected in 2013, and the criteria for all the autism spectrum disorders are going to change.
-Some feel the descriptions of autism and related conditions in the DSM-IV are not very good and change is long overdue.
-Others are worried that the changes will mean some people will lose their ASD diagnosis, and that all the careful work to count and measure rates of autism in the population will be undone.
+(The “text revised” version that’s been in use since then is known as the DSM-IV-TR.1) The publication of the fifth edition (DSM-5) came in 2013, and the criteria for all the autism spectrum disorders have changed.
+Some feel the descriptions of autism and related conditions in the DSM-IV were not very good and change was long overdue.
+Others weree worried that the changes will mean some people will lose their ASD diagnosis, and that all the careful work to count and measure rates of autism in the population will be undone.

 What are the changes being made?
 What are the reasons for the changes?
 How has research informed these changes, and what will the consequences of the changes be?